Ket3r/script-server-wiki/Home.md

 ## Features
 1. Users can specify script parameters.
 Different parameter types are supported [conf-script]
 2. Providing immediate output to the user and reading his input (if script is interactive)
-3. LDAP authentication support [conf-server]
+3. LDAP and Google OAuth support [conf-server]
 4. Alerting in case of script execution failures (email or web hook) [conf-server]
 5. HTTPS support [conf-server]
 6. Transparent logging and auditing
 7. Bash colors/styles support [conf-script]
 8. Download script execution results [conf-script]
+9. Admin page (admin.html) with script execution logs and information
+10. Running multiple scripts for a user in parallel

 [conf-script] These features are configurable per script, see [script config page](https://github.com/bugy/script-server/wiki/Script-config) for details